+What do virtual assistants do?
 How did you start with your virtual assistant work?
-This is something that I am asked often.
+What does a virtual assistant do?
+How much does a virtual assistant get paid?
+These are all questions I am asked often.
 I am definitely not an expert, but I do want to share what I know.
 My extra income posts seem to be a hit with everyone so far.

 Virtual assisting is something that I recently started doing.
 It doesn’t comprise a very big percentage of my extra income, but it is still something.
 I like to be diversified just in case anything does happen to one of my other extra income streams (yes I realize that I am not fully diversified because a lot of my extra income is earned online – just in different ways).

 Now even though it does not comprise a very large percent of my income, making some extra money by being a virtual assistant is nice.
 I can work from home and can see results immediately.

 A virtual assistant or freelancer (for the sake of this post, the terms will be interchangeable) helps a business run, all while staying virtual (most likely at home or at their own virtual assistant business).
 You can be contracted for one project (such as blog design) or it can be a continuing job such as replying to e-mails and comments.

 A lot of you have asked “Why would anyone hire a virtual assistant?”
 Or “What does a virtual assistant do?”

 Well, why WOULDN’T someone hire help?
 A business is a lot of work, and if you can outsource some of the things that need to be done so that you can focus more on the end goal and direction of your business, then why not?
 Also, one person realistically cannot do everything.
 When help is needed, it’s best to look for it because your business could end up going downhill because of it.

 A business owner also does not want to sacrifice quality.
 Quality tends to be sacrificed when one person is trying to do a 5 person job.
 That’s where a virtual assistant can come in!

 A lot of you have also asked about being a virtual assistant pays.